 Shutterstock, Inc. (the "Company" or "Shutterstock") operates an industry-leading global marketplace for commercial digital content, including images, video and music.
 Commercial digital imagery consists of licensed photographs, illustrations and video clips that companies use in their visual communications, such as websites, digital and print marketing materials, corporate communications, books, publications and video content while commercial music consists of high-quality music tracks which are often used to complement the digital imagery.
 The Company licenses commercial digital imagery and music to its customers.
-Contributors upload their digital imagery and music tracks to the Company's website in exchange for a royalty payment based on customer download activity.
-The Company is headquartered in New York City with offices in Amsterdam, Berlin, Chicago, Dallas, Denver, London, Los Angeles, Montreal, Paris, and San Francisco.
+Contributors upload their digital imagery and music tracks to the Company's websites in exchange for a royalty payment based on customer download or usage activity.
+The Company is headquartered in New York City with offices in Amsterdam, Berlin, Chicago, Dallas, Denver, London, Los Angeles, Montreal, Paris, San Francisco and Silicon Valley.